The other party asks for your data room. You have 24 hours. This is exactly what should be in it - organized, ready, and nothing missing.

 In this guide

-Before data rooms existed, founders would email PDFs around or hand over physical folders.
+Before data rooms existed, people would email PDFs around or hand over physical folders.
 Some still do.
-That's a mistake - you lose all visibility into who saw what, and you can't revoke access if a deal falls through.
+That's a mistake, you lose all visibility into who saw what, and you can't revoke access if a deal falls through.

-Most data rooms for startups cover six core areas.
+Most data rooms cover ten core areas.
 Think of these as the folders inside your room.
-Some investors will want to see all of them.
+Some viewers will want to see all of them.
 Others will focus on two or three depending on stage.
 Either way, you want to have everything ready so you're not scrambling when they ask.

 Here's what a complete data room includes:

 You don't need every single document in this table for every situation.
-A seed-stage room is lighter than a Series B room.
-We'll cover that breakdown by stage a bit further down.
+An early-stage room is lighter than a later-stage room.
+We'll cover that breakdown by use cases a bit further down.

 Due diligence is the process where an investor, acquirer, or lender goes through your company in detail before committing.
 Your data room is how you enable that process without sending 40 email attachments or giving everyone raw access to your Google Workspace.